baumertn/baumertn.github.io/content/now.md

 <!--## Adventure-->
 ## Music
 - I am trying to expand my musical palette.
 I lazily let ChatGPT generate me lists of the Top 10 albums per genre – larger genres only.
-Currently, I'm _activly_ listening to hip-hop, which I haven't really listened to since I was a kid.
+  Currently, I'm _activly_ listening to Electornic.

 ## Reading
 - _The Burnout Society_ – Byung-Chul Han

-- _On Love_ – Stendhal (Available on [gutenberg.org](https://www.gutenberg.org/ebooks/53720))
+For a complete list of what I've been reading check out the [library](/library).

 ## Software
 - Improving my GO skills by building some internal company tooling